ML4SE2022/group3/README.md

 ### Pre-processing

-The pre-processing is done by first setting `output_file` (indicating the location and name of the output file) and setting `from_directory` (indicating the directory containing the java-python files).
+The pre-processing is done by first setting `output_file` (indicating the location and name of the output file) and setting `from_directory` (indicating the directory containing the java-python files) in `./fine_tuning/process.py`.

 The pre-processing can then be done by running the following commands:
 ```shell